raimondilab/GPCR_structure_analysis/contacts/readme.md

 logs.py # Plot distribution of log odds ratio for gpcr and gprotein logs_pair.py  #Plot distribution of log odds ratio for pair positions

-3.rmsd_script contains scripts for calculation of rmsd rmsd.sh #scripts to run to create rmsd files to calculate all rmsd between possible pairs of structures Uniprot2PDBres_via_SIFTsxml.py #map uniprot and pdb positions via SIFT bio_align_fit_n_rmsd.py #calculate rmsd and rmsf of pair of structures
+3. rmsd_script contains scripts for calculation of rmsd rmsd.sh #scripts to run to create rmsd files to calculate all rmsd between possible pairs of structures Uniprot2PDBres_via_SIFTsxml.py #map uniprot and pdb positions via SIFT bio_align_fit_n_rmsd.py #calculate rmsd and rmsf of pair of structures